TUDelft-PRIME-Books/Linear-Algebra/Chapter6/Diagonalizability.md

 ::::::

-The above considerations are summarized in the following proposition.
+The above considerations are summarised in the following proposition.

 ::::::{prf:proposition}
 :label: Prop:Diagonalizable:EqualMultiplicitiesSimilarMatrices